Prime153/Reptile-Planet/README.md

 # Reptile Planet
-##### This project was created for two reasons.
-I wanted to put together my main interests.
-Coding and passion to animals, and to improve my skills with React Redux.
-The whole data is located in redux state, so it's very easy to manage it, from any part of the application.
-Items in basket are saved in local storage.
-When ordering, you can check the local weather conditions.
-I used OpenWeatherMap API for it.
-While browsing the store you may come across few pictures of my animals.
+##### This project was created for two reasons - the desire to learn more about
+React Redux and the combination of my main interests.
+The website layout was designed by me in Figma.
+All product data and the shopping cart itself have been embedded in the Redux state.
+This way you can easily manage your data from anywhere in the application.
+When placing an order, you can check the current weather in the location specified by the user via the OpenWeatherMap API.

 ###  By going to subpages, you may notice some page flickering, it's beacause of scroll to top function.
 [![Reptile planet](https://i.ibb.co/rGS8W4Z/reptile-planet.jpg "Reptile planet")](https://prime153.github.io/Reptile-Planet/#/ "Reptile planet")